Academic use of PSU

 Chalk advertisements by members of the University community are permitted on concrete horizontal sidewalk surfaces only; in areas that can be naturally washed by rain; and are not permitted under building overhangs, on building surfaces, curbs, steps, brick surfaces, planters, benches, or similar locations.
 Only washable sidewalk chalk may be used and may not convey obscene or defamatory messages, threaten physical harm or include messages that otherwise are not entitled to the protection of free expression.

 The Plaster Student Union provides plug-in access to the University network.
 Students, faculty, and staff of the University may access their accounts easily from the Union.
-Off-campus clients who want to access the Internet, or connect to the campus network to use software may arrange to do so through Conference Services.
+Off-campus clients who want to access the Internet, or connect to the campus network to use software may arrange to do so through Event and Meeting Services.
 The need for network connections must be specified in advance to ensure that rooms with active connections are reserved.

 Information tables are only available to student organizations or departments providing information or services of interest to Missouri State University students.
 Information tables will only be placed in designated areas in or near the Plaster Student Union, or with the appropriate Dean’s permission, in the building occupied by the department directly related to a student organization.
 Exceptions to these locations will be made at the discretion of the Assistant to Vice President of Student Affairs /Director of the Student Union.